-Running a business can be tough work.
 It takes long hours and extensive planning to safeguard your business’ growth and success, and you don’t want to be left blindsided by the unexpected.
-For this reason, public liability insurance* is one of the most important considerations when starting up or maintaining a business.
+For this reason, public liability insurance* can be one of the most important considerations when starting up or maintaining a business.

-Public Liability insurance is designed to protect you and your business in the event a customer, supplier or member of the public brings a claim against you due to their being injured or sustaining property damage as a result of your negligent business activities.
+Public liability insurance is designed to protect you and your business should a customer, supplier or member of the public bring a claim against you for injuries or property damage caused by your negligent business activities.

-Business owners have a duty of care to any third party that comes into contact with their business and its activities Businesses open to the public can be especially vulnerable to third party accidents, which can result in costly public liability claims.
+As a business owner, you have a duty of care to any third party that comes into contact with your business and its activities.
+Businesses open to the public can be especially vulnerable to third party accidents, which can result in costly public liability claims.

 Having an adequate level of cover for your business can help you avoid potentially crippling litigation fees and continue your day-to-day operations.

-Your business’ type and size directly affects the level of public liability insurance you may require.
-For example, a rock climbing business holds an inherent risk of injury to clients.
-These business owners would typically need greater public liability coverage and will generally pay a higher premium.
+Your business type and size directly affect the level of public liability insurance you may require.
+For example, a rock climbing business holds an inherent risk of injury to clients, so these business owners would typically need greater public liability coverage and will likely pay a higher premium as a result.

-Conversely, a florist may face a smaller risk, and therefore only require a lower level of coverage.
-While it’s not a legal obligation for all businesses, it’s strongly recommended all businesses consider public liability insurance.
+Conversely, a florist may face a smaller risk and therefore only require a lower level of coverage.
+While it’s not a legal obligation in Australia, it’s strongly recommended all businesses consider public liability insurance.

 Before taking out public liability insurance, it’s crucial to understand what isn’t included in your coverage.
-The policy wording/Product Disclosure Statement (PDS) will tell you what is excluded in your policy, however typical exclusions include:
+The policy wording in your Product Disclosure Statement (PDS) will tell you what’s excluded by your policy.
+However, typical exclusions include:

 Whether you’re operating your business in QLD, NSW or any other state within Australia, you should check for any state-specific public liability requirements with your insurer.

-From something as common as a customer’s slip and fall to accidentally knocking your coffee over a client’s laptop, accidents can happen – and they may cost your business significantly.
-Although it is an added expense, public liability coverage is one bill that may save your business from grinding to a halt.
+From a customer’s slip and fall to accidentally knocking your coffee over a client’s laptop, accidents can happen – and they can cost your business significantly in legal action.
+Although it’s an added expense, public liability coverage is one bill that may save your business operations from grinding to a halt.

 Let’s use an example of how public liability insurance can benefit your business.

-The injured customer makes a claim against the store for compensation since the accident was the fault of the business for not taking reasonable care to avoid harm to their customers.
+The injured customer makes a claim against the store for compensation since the business didn’t take reasonable care to avoid harm to their customers.
 The payout amounts to $100,000, far more than the store would be able to afford without their public liability insurance to help.

-Public liability insurance premiums vary depending on the type, needs, nature, turnover and size of your business, as well as the industry in which your company operates.
+Public liability insurance premiums vary depending on things like the limits, optional coverage, nature, turnover and size of your business, as well as the industry in which your company operates.
 Typically, the larger your business and the higher its risk for causing injury or damage, the higher the cost of public liability insurance.

 For example, a small cafe owner may pay a cheaper premium due to their reduced size and business demand, which may result in less risk.
 On the other hand, someone running a large construction company will typically pay much more to insure their business against public liability claims because of their larger workforce and risk to the public.